lacinoire/master-thesis/docs/sampling-and-validation.md

 - for every build we sampled look up the corresponding commit on GitHub
 - if an e-mail is linked to it, we send a mail there asking for whether the labeling was correct

+#### Moritz reviewed email
+Hey {name of developer we hopefully extract from the commit / github}!

+We (YEP, explain!) are studying different tools that automtically extract the reason why a CI build failed from Travis CI build logs.

+You authored commit {commit id} on the {date}, which lead to the failed build {buildid, linked to Travis CI}.
+We believe this is the reason why it failed (extracted from [full Travis log](log)):
+{ show extraction + some lines of context}

+Please help us by saying whether we were right!

+[Correct!] // linking something to a tiny survey in google forms to track in a google spreadsheet [Half-correct]
+[Wrong!] // link to a survey where they can copy in what they believe is the actual build failure reason

+[Something else] (like infra error?)

+Thanks ...

+PS.
+This is the only mail you will ever receive from us on this regard.

 > Hey {name of developer we hopefully extract from the commit / github}!
 >
 > We (link / explanation?) are studying different tools to extract information form Travis CI build logs.
 Because {proejct name} is one of the most popular {language} projects on GitHub and uses Travis CI, we included some of your logs in the data we want to use for our evaluation :)